 We take the privacy of those who visit our websites and use our services seriously and we aim to be transparent about our processing of personal information.
-Accordingly, this page explains the kinds of information we may collect about you as a result of your visiting or interacting with our website, contacting us through our forms, attending one of our events and so on.
+Accordingly, this page explains the kinds of information we may collect about you as a result of your visiting or interacting with our websites, contacting us through our forms, attending one of our events and so on.

 Please read this notice carefully as it explains our purposes for using your personal information and includes information about your privacy rights.

-If you use our websites, we will make a record of the information your web browser sends to us, typically identifying the type of browser you are using, and your IP address.
 We record this information in full where necessary, for example to detect bugs and prevent hostile access.
-Where we can, we only record an anonymized version of your IP address, for example to understand the ways in which people use our website and where in the world they are.
+Where we can, we only record an anonymised version of your IP address, for example to understand the ways in which people use our websites and where in the world they are.

-A cookie is a small text file that a website (including this website) saves on your computer or mobile device when you visit the site.
+A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.

-The following table explains the cookies we use and why we use them.
+The following table explains the cookies we use and why we use them:

-Cookie/Technology | Name(s) | Purpose |
+Cookie/Technology Name(s) Purpose

-Session | _openownership-register_session |
+Session _openownership-register_session Strictly Necessary/Functional

-Strictly Necessary/Functional Enabling you to log into the register and remembering your session between page views |
+Enabling you to log into the register and remembering your session between page views

 You can control and/or delete cookies and other storage technologies as you wish – for details, see aboutcookies.org.
 You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.